dangtuanhuy/assembla-to-jira-migration/README.md

 With such a complicated tool, there will always be some loose ends and/or additional work to be done at a later time.
 Hopefully in the not so distant future, I'll have some time to tackle one or more of the following items:

+* Associate stories with epics (parent) and epic with stories (child story).
+[Issue 1](https://github.com/kgish/assembla-to-jira-migration/issues/1)
 * Support multiple Assembla [custom fields](http://api-docs.assembla.cc/content/ref/ticket_custom_fields_fields.html) instead of just one.
+[Issue 2](https://github.com/kgish/assembla-to-jira-migration/issues/2)
 * Allow themes to be converted into Epics (additional .env file option).
 Currently epics are only created for tickets with summaries that start with 'EPIC:' which in hindsight is probably not the best way of doing this.
+[Issue 3](https://github.com/kgish/assembla-to-jira-migration/issues/3)
 * Create JIra board columns in line with the original Assembla cardwall columns (statuses = blocked, testable, ready for acceptance, in acceptance testing, ready for deploy) and populate with the relevant issues.
+[Issue 4](https://github.com/kgish/assembla-to-jira-migration/issues/4)
 * Allow data dumps to restart with all newer items since last dump, rather than having to start all over again.
-This is already the case for attachments, but should be possible with tickets, comments, etc.
+This is already the case for attachments, but should be possible with tickets, comments, etc. [Issue 5](https://github.com/kgish/assembla-to-jira-migration/issues/5)
 * Update readme screenshots and relevant screen associations, e.g. only `Scrum Default Issue Screen` is required.
+[Issue 6](https://github.com/kgish/assembla-to-jira-migration/issues/6)
 * Assembla tickets with tag `bug` should be converted into Jira issue of type `bug`.
+[Issue 7](https://github.com/kgish/assembla-to-jira-migration/issues/7)
 * Automatically create custom fields instead of requiring the user to do this manually (see above).
+[Issue 8](https://github.com/kgish/assembla-to-jira-migration/issues/8)
 * Use a user-defined Jira project template instead of requiring the user to define stuff manually.
+[Issue 9](https://github.com/kgish/assembla-to-jira-migration/issues/9)
-* Assign original authors as creators of tickets (this might not be possible)
+* Assign original authors as creators of tickets (this might not be possible) [Issue 10](https://github.com/kgish/assembla-to-jira-migration/issues/10)
 * Refactor: cleanup code, remove duplication, fix rubocop warnings, and make more object-oriented using classes.
+[Issue 11](https://github.com/kgish/assembla-to-jira-migration/issues/11)

 ## References